Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 Measles is a common viral infection that causes a rash followed by fever, cough, and runny nose.
 It is uncommon in the United States because of an effective, routine vaccination program.
 Prior to routine measles shots, millions of Americans were infected yearly.
 Measles continues to be a worldwide health issue and infects 20 million people annually.
 Every year, measles outbreaks are also reported in many regions of the developed world, which concerns health authorities.

 Why are there measles outbreaks in the United States?

 Despite an aggressive vaccination program, there are still Americans who are vulnerable to measles infection.
-Infants under 1 year of age have not yet been vaccinated and are susceptible to infection.
+Infants under one year of age have not yet been vaccinated and are susceptible to infection.
 A minority of youngsters are not vaccinated because of religious beliefs or from fear of an adverse reaction to the vaccine.
 Finally, those who have received only one MMR vaccine may have lost immunity to measles and need a booster shot.

 How is measles transmitted?

 Measles, like many viral infections, is a highly contagious illness.
-If an individual is infected, then nearly all of his close contacts will become infected, unless they are immune.
+If an individual is infected, then nearly all his close contacts will become infected, unless they are immune.
 An important reason the disease spreads so easily is because people can transmit the virus before they know they are ill.
 Measles is spread through the air by coughing and sneezing or after contact from a contaminated surface.
-Measles virus can survive on doorknobs and tabletops for up to 2 hours.
+Measles virus can survive on doorknobs and tabletops for up to two hours.

 What are the symptoms?